Damping transition in an open generalized Aubry-Andr\'e-Harper model

 We consider the following dimerized AAH model \cite{Ganeshan2013},

-where A and B denote two internal degrees of freedom, $\lambda_i=\lambda \cos(2\pi\alpha i+\delta)$ depicts modulation of intra-cell hopping with real parameters $\lambda$, $\alpha$ and $\delta$.
-When $\alpha=p/q$ (with p and q being relatively prime positive integers), the lattice has an enlarged periodicity over $q$ cells, whereas the lattice becomes quasiperiodic with the incommensurate modulation when $\alpha$ is an irrational number.
+where $A$ and $B$ denote two internal degrees of freedom, $\lambda_i=\lambda \cos(2\pi\alpha i+\delta)$ depicts modulation of intracell hopping with real parameters $\lambda$, $\alpha$, and $\delta$.
+When $\alpha=p/q$ (with $p$ and $q$ being relatively prime positive integers), the lattice has an enlarged periodicity over $q$ cells, whereas the lattice becomes quasiperiodic with the incommensurate modulation when $\alpha$ is an irrational number.
 Each unit cell contains a single loss and gain dissipator,

-In the commensurate case, the damping matrix is translational invariant with respect to $q$ cells under periodic boundary condition.
-In the basis
+where $x$ denotes the lattice site.
+For simplicity, we firstly study the commensurate case.
+In the commensurate case, the damping matrix is translational invariant with respect to $q$ cells under the periodic boundary condition (PBC).
+In the basis,

 the damping matrix in momentum space can be written as

 where $k\in [0,2\pi]$, $\gamma=\gamma_l+\gamma_g$, $\mathbb{I}_{2q}$ is a $2q\times 2q$ identity matrix, $\overline{t}_{2i-1}=t_1+\gamma/2+\lambda_{2i-1}$, $\overline{t}_{2i-1}'=t_1-\gamma/2+\lambda_{2i-1}$, and $\overline{t}_{2i}(t_{2i}')=t_2$.
 Here to shorten notations we define $\hat{c}_{1 k}=(\hat{c}_{1A k} ~\hat{c}_{1B k})$.